Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/file_paths.rst

 .. warning::

    Be sure that you have the right privileges for running the executable accessing the path defined.
-   On MS-Windows for instance, if the option "Run this program as an administrator" is enabled for the executable, it will lead to a failure to open the editor due to a limitation within the OS User Account Control.
+   On Windows for instance, if the option "Run this program as an administrator" is enabled for the executable, it will lead to a failure to open the editor due to a limitation within the OS User Account Control.
    Running a program with elevated privileges is potentially dangerous!